Check Off Your List: Virtual School Supply Shopping

 A planner can also be a handy place to jot down phone numbers or “office hours” for your FLVS teachers, school counselors, or administrators.
 Note what courses you intend to take this year and long-term goals to help you stay on track.

-Elementary parents: View grade and course-specific supply lists for 2018-19 here.
+Elementary parents: View recommended supply lists by course and grade here.

 There you have it!
 Your school supply list for the year!
 While we may not have included everything that you will want for the year, we hope that this list gives you a place to start as you plan for success for the upcoming year!
 Happy shopping!